Master Your Marathon: Practical Training Hacks, Race Strategies, and How a Smart Pacing App Can Elevate Your Performance

 ZoneApprox. % of Max HR / PaceTypical Use

-1. Feedback Loop – Use heart‑rate, perceived effort, and pace data from each run to decide whether the next session should stay at the same intensity, step up, or back off.
+1. Feedback loop.
+Use heart-rate, perceived effort, and pace data from each run to decide whether the next session should match today’s intensity, scale up, or back off.

-3. Recovery as a Variable, Not a Fixed Day – Some weeks you’ll need a full rest day after a long run; other weeks a light jog will do.
-Listening to your own metrics tells you which.
+3. Recovery as a variable, not a fixed day.
+Some weeks you’ll need a full rest day after a long run; other weeks a light jog will do.

 • Calculates your zones from a few easy runs and updates them as your fitness improves.